 Paul Gauguin, a fellow painter & friend followed Van Gogh to Arles.
 They lived and worked together in Arles for six weeks.
-However their prolific collaboration was short-lived because of Van Gogh’s mental instability.
-Gauguin fled.
+However their prolific collaboration didn’t last long as Gauguin could not handle Van Gogh’s craziness.
+Gauguin fled after a violent fight!

 Van Gogh became increasingly unwell and admitted himself into the hospital in Arles.
-When released, Van Gogh moved to the small town of Saint-Remy to another asylum to futher recuperate.
+When released, Van Gogh moved to the small town of Saint-Remy to a psychiatric asylum, hoping for a cure.
 In this asylum, he continued to paint many masterpieces, including Cypresses, Irises and The Starry Night.

 Today, the tourist office of Saint-Remy offers a walking trail called the “Circuit Van Gogh”.
-It is a route that visits the landmarks of 21 of Van Gogh’s paintings.
+It is a route that leads you to 21 landmarks immortalized in Van Gogh’s paintings.
 At each landmark there is a panel showing the Van Gogh painting of that particular site.